atk4/data/docs/fields.rst

 formats as defined in fields.
 Those methods will also change name of the field if needed (see Field::actual)

-.. php:attr:: typecast

-This property can be used to override typecasting for your field.
-See :ref:`Typecasting`

 Basic Properties
 ----------------